AxonIQ/giftcard-demo/README.md

 ...
 ```

-Use "`axonserver`" (as that is the name of the Kubernetes service) if you're going to deploy the client next to the server in the cluster, which is what you'ld probably want.
+Use "`axonserver`" (as that is the name of the Kubernetes service) if you're going to deploy the client next to the server in the cluster, which is what you'd probably want.
 Running the client outside the cluster, with Axon Server *inside*, entails extra work to enable and secure this, and is definitely beyond the scope of this example.

 Configuring Axon Server
 -----------------------

 Axon Server uses sensible defaults for all of its settings, so it will actually run fine without any further configuration.
 However, if you want to make some changes, below are the most common options.
+For an exhaustive list, we recommend checking out the [Configuration section](https://docs.axoniq.io/reference-guide/axon-server/administration/admin-configuration/configuration) of the Reference Guide.

 ### Environment variables for customizing the Docker image of Axon Server

 The `axoniq/axonserver` image can be customized at start by using one of the following environment variables.
-If no default is mentioned, leaving the environement variable unspecified will not add a line to the properties file.
+If no default is mentioned, leaving the environment variable unspecified will not add a line to the properties file.

 * `AXONSERVER_NAME`

     This is the name the Axon Server uses for itself.
 * `AXONSERVER_HOSTNAME`

     This is the hostname Axon Server communicates to the client as its contact point.
-Default is "`localhost`", because Docker generates a random name that is not resolvable outside of the container.
+Default is "`localhost`", because Docker generates a random name that is not resolvable outside the container.
 * `AXONSERVER_DOMAIN`

     This is the domain Axon Server can suffix the hostname with.